Multi-RIS-aided Wireless Communications in Real-world: Prototyping and Field Trials: Prototype Designs

+One notable capability of RIS is to redistribute incident power to produce a desired power radiation pattern.
+Nevertheless, achieving complex beam reshaping functionality is challenging due to the non-convex constraints, particularly the unit modulus constraints on the configurations.
+To tackle these, several approaches are employed, including semidefinite relaxation~\cite{wu2019intelligent}, alternating direction method of multipliers~\cite{ning2020beamforming}, and manifold optimization (MO)~\cite{xiong2023ris}.

+Among the approaches mentioned, MO is particularly recommended.
+By leveraging the geometry of a manifold, a class of constrained optimization problems can be transformed into unconstrained optimization problems on the manifold.
+In the case of the unit modulus constraints of configurations, MO directly restricts the solution on a smooth Riemannian manifold embedded in $\mathbb{C^N}$.
+We employ this method for beam reshaping in the far field \cite{xiong2023ris}.

-We propose the phase compensation method (PCM) for the reflective intelligent surface (RIS) in the near field to achieve beamforming.
-In this scenario, the horn antenna is located in the near field of the RIS but is in the far field for each RIS element.
-Thus, the incident electromagnetic field on each RIS element can be approximated by a plane wave.
-The electromagnetic fields radiated from the feed propagate as a spherical wave originating from the phase center of the feed antenna.
-As a result, the incident electric field illuminating the RIS introduces a spatial phase delay proportional to the propagation distance.
-To achieve a collimated beam, the phasing elements of the RIS must compensate for this phase.
-Fig.\ref{Geometry} illustrates the geometric model when the feed is located in the near field.
+We now consider the near-field scenario, where the source is located in the near field of the RIS board but still in the far field for each individual unit cell.
+In this situation, the EM waves propagate as spherical waves.
+The incident wave illuminating each unit cell introduces a phase delay that is directly proportional to the distance.
+To achieve a collimated beam, it is necessary for the phase configuration to compensate for this spatial phase difference.

-Firstly, the RIS cell compensates for the spatial phase delay of the feed arriving at this element, which can be calculated using:

-where $d_i$ is the distance from the feed phase center to the $i$-th element and $k_0$ is the wavenumber at the center frequency.

-Secondly, according to array theory{\cite{stutzman2012antenna}}, a progressive phase can be added to the RIS for controlling the beam in any direction desired in space.
-This can be expressed as follows: